 Meet Our Instructors

-Mauro Sessarego is an associate professor of hospitality and service management at The Culinary Institute of America (CIA).
-Mr. Sessarego is maître d’ instructor in the Apple Pie Bakery Café, one of five public restaurants on the CIA’s main campus in Hyde Park, NY.
+Mauro Sessarego serves as maître d’instructor in the Apple Pie Bakery Café, one of four public restaurants on the CIA’s main campus in Hyde Park, NY.
 The award-winning restaurant is also a classroom for students in the CIA’s baking and pastry arts degree program, and the final course before baking and pastry arts majors earn their associate degree.
 Mr. Sessarego teaches Beverages and Customer Service, a course that explores various models of beverage service, including hot and cold drinks and a range both alcoholic and non-alcoholic beverages.
 Students also focus on food and beverage pairing as well as sales and service.

 Before coming to the CIA, Mr. Sessarego held various restaurant ownership and management positions in both Italy and the United States, including owner/manager of Le Firme and general manager of Harry’s Bar in Genoa; manager of Morgan Restaurant in Greenwich, CT and Remi and Le Madri in New York City; partner/general manager of Maxx Restaurant in New York City; and general manager of Moreno’s in New York City.